 • Amount paid

 Property owners can be reimbursed for materials needed to complete the eligible work.
-The purchase of equipment (such a machinery) to assist in completion of eligible work and or reimbursement for time spent on work completed by the property owner are ineligible for assistance.
+The purchase or rental of equipment (such as tools, vehicles, or machinery) to assist in completion of eligible work and/or reimbursement for time spent on work completed by the property owner are ineligible for assistance.

 Ineligible costs include:

-• The purchase of equipment (such a machinery) to assist in completion of eligible work;
+• The purchase or rental of equipment (such as tools, vehicles, or machinery) to assist in completion of eligible work;

 • Reimbursement for time spent on work completed by the property owner;

-• “Common elements” if the property is under the purview of a Homeowner’s Association.
+• For individual property owners, “common elements” if the property is under the purview of a Homeowner’s Association.

 Questions?

 The City is in the process of making its websites and programs more accessible.
 While much progress has been made, some aspects of this program may be inaccessible for certain people.
-If you would like assistance using and navigating this website or the program, please contact the program's accessibility contact, Annie Scott, at scotta@bouldercolorado.gov or at 303-413-7418.
+If you would like assistance using and navigating this website or the program, please contact the program's accessibility contact at wrap@bouldercolorado.gov or at 303-413-7868.
 You may also contact the City's ADA Coordinator at accessibility@bouldercolorado.gov or by phone at 720-576-2506.
 Please know that the City is happy to assist you; do not hesitate to reach out.